CatsPsychologist/CV/README.md

 Hello!

-You are welcome to my CV
+My name is Artem Cherednychenko and you are welcome to my projects!

 1. Main Portfolio Web-Site:
 https://catspsychologist.github.io/CV/Portfolio/